docker-library/docs/azul-zulu/content.md

 ### Versions

-The following Long Term Support (LTS) versions are available:
+Multiple Long Term Support (LTS) versions are available.
+For information on support duration and available versions, refer to the [Azul Support Roadmap](https://www.azul.com/products/azul-support-roadmap/).

--	8
--	11
--	17
--	21
--	25

-Short Term Support (STS) versions are available for six months after their initial release.

 ### Packages

-The following package types are available:

--	jdk (default)
--	jdk-headless
--	jre
--	jre-headless
+Multiple package types are available, including JDK and JRE variants.
+See the list of available tags for the complete list of supported packages.

 ### Systems

-Images based on the following base systems are available:

--	Debian (apt)
+Images are available for multiple base systems.
+See the list of available tags for the complete list of supported base systems.

 ## Usage